openknowledge/workshop-cloud/README.md

 Delete the DynamoDB entry afterwards with the help of the AWS DynamoDB dashboard of your DynamoDB table.
-Go to the CloudWatch log of the Lambda function and search for a corresponding DELETE entry - there should be NONE.
+Go to the CloudWatch log of the Lambda function and search for a corresponding REMOVE entry - there should be NONE.

 ### Congratulations